-The widespread use of COVID-19 has surged the need for Remote Patient Monitoring (RPM).
+The global spread of COVID-19 has surged the need for Remote Patient Monitoring services (RPM).
 Stepping in the clinics or hospitals seems so uncomfortable at this point.
 Hence, a tool or mechanism that can serve a secure health environment and better treatment is what everybody needs.
 Remote Patient Monitoring has been called the future of the healthcare industry.
 A recent study shows around 88% of healthcare providers are already enjoying the Remote Patient Monitoring Trends.

 Just like remaining in touch with the family gives satisfaction, in the same way, physicians and doctors have adopted this RPM tool to give 100% authentic but remote treatments to their patients.
 However, there are a few scenarios where there comes a need to seek the doctor in person.
 But above all, RPM has been a boon to many healthcare experts in assessing medical conditions more effectively.

 What is Remote Monitoring in Healthcare?

 In scientific terms, RPM (remote patient monitoring) is a process of providing healthcare that utilizes the latest advent in information technology to collect patient data above the traditional healthcare settings.

 RPM enables patients as well as doctors to communicate properly.
 A patient can describe acute or chronic Disease health disorders.
 Simultaneously, the doctors can give their enough time in understanding the medical positions of the patient.